davidthfarr/davidthfarr.github.io/README.md

 ### Projects
 - Multi Objective Optimization
 - Zwift Watt Optimization
-- Towards a Systems Thinking Model of Decision Dominance
 - Meta-analysis by Estimation of Total Relevant Information Content in Biological Data (METRIC)

 ## Talks and Lectures